timescale/docs/promscale/installation/binary.md

 1. Install TimescaleDB following the instructions in the [TimescaleDB install page][tsdb-install-self-hosted]
-1. Install the Promscale extension using packages specifc to the operating system [Debian or Ubuntu][debian-ubuntu] and [Redhat or CentOS][rhel-centos]
+1. Install the Promscale extension using packages specific to the operating system [Debian or Ubuntu][debian-ubuntu] and [Redhat or CentOS][rhel-centos]